maikeleckelboom/seqlok-lab/docs/gravity-well/00-GRAVITY-WELL.md

 Goal: **Lock the semantics beyond TypeScript and beyond your laptop.**

 1. **Error schema + x-lang prototypes**

-    - Generate JSON (or similar) schema from the error registry.
+  - Generate JSON (or similar) schema from the error registry (first cut exists; mature it).
   - Minimal Rust and/or C++ prototype:
     - Reads params, writes meters via the layout spec.
-        - Consumes the error schema and maps codes to enums.
+    - Consumes the error schema and maps codes to enums/structured error types.

 2. **Perf & CI hardening**

   - Perf smoke tests in CI with clear budgets for hot paths.
   - CI covers:
     - Node.
     - Browser-equivalent.
-        - Key env feature combinations (SAB/Atomics/WASM presence).
+    - Key env feature combinations (SAB/Atomics/WASM presence/absence).

 3. **Docs & governance**

   - VitePress docs build in CI.
   - Per-package changelogs.
   - Documented deprecation and error-code evolution policy.
+  - Clear guidance on how to safely extend Seqlok in other codebases.

 **Exit criteria**:
 Seqlok can be **implemented in another language**, and CI is good enough that **if it's green, you'll play it in a club **.